 Harkaway Hills College is an independent school teaching the Catholic faith.
-In 2020 we offer co-educational Foundation-Year 5 classes, and in each coming year we will be opening a new year level, through to Year 12.
+In 2022 we offer co-educational pre-Foundation to Grade 2 classes, and single sex girls’ classes from Grade 3 to 7.
+Each subsequent year, we will be opening a new year level through to Year 12.
+Boys from Grade 3 and above will move to our brother school Lysterfield Lake College.

 The College is a project of the Parents for Education (PARED) Victoria Foundation, and is founded on the principles that parents are the primary educators and that schools exist to give parents every support.
 This support is found in the quality of the academic curriculum, in the way that staff work with students and parents in a unique mentoring program, in the emphasis on character development and virtues in the curriculum, and in the concern that staff and peer example be fully positive and supportive of parents.
 Home and school are united.
 There is ongoing support for parents also through a variety of programs designed to assist parents to be more effective.